Naida1710/simple_baby_tracker/README.md

 - **Reduced Mental Load**: I want to support parents during a busy and emotional phase of life by simplifying the tracking process.

-- **Returning Users Login System**: I want enable returning users to access their past logs through a simple username and password login system.
+- **Returning Users Login System**: I want enable returning users to access their past logs through a simple username login system.

 - **Application Structure**: I want straightforward, well-structured questions that are easy for users to understand and answer.